About the Global Forum

 For stakeholders interested in an SDG governance architecture with institutionalized multi-stakeholder perspectives for sustainable development transformation, this study identifies the pathways and working modes for multi-stakeholder advisory bodies.
 It thereby reveals that acceleration of the 2030 Agenda can benefit from institutionalized multi-stakeholder engagement to allow for continuous whole-of-society approaches that meaningfully complement whole-of-government approaches.
 This study is based on empirical insights from eight established multi-stakeholder advisory bodies around the world and therefore sources from a rich collection of good practices.

-Global Forum Study, 2021: Pieces of a puzzle – towards transformative MSP-advisory bodies for sustainable development
+Global Forum Study, 2021: Pieces of a puzzle: towards national sustainable development advisory bodies

-Study: Pieces of a puzzle – towards transformative MSP-advisory bodies for sustainable development
+Study: Pieces of a puzzle: towards national sustainable development advisory bodies (Part I)

 Understanding the stakeholder landscape and policy processes towards establishing national multi-stakeholder advisory bodies for sustainable development.